Henry Kimball Hadley: Berkshire Symphonic Music Festival – Tanglewood

 Hadley's cancer surgery was initially successful, and he continued his career as a composer and guest conductor.
 However, his popularity as a composer began to wane, as popular and especially critical opinion turned against the robust romanticism which Hadley's music embodied.
 The quick success of the Berkshire Philharmonic Festival's first three seasons was a dream fulfilled at the end of his life.
-Hadley's cancer recurred, and he died in New York City on September 6, 1937.
+Hadley's cancer recurred, and he died in New York City on 6 September 1937.
 He was buried at Mount Auburn Cemetery.

 Awards

 During his lifetime he was awarded several honors: an honorary doctorate from Tufts University in 1925, membership in the National Institute of Arts and Letters and the American Academy of Arts and Letters, and the Order of Merit from the French government.

 Legacy

 The majority of Hadley's personal papers and scores are housed in the Music Division of The New York Public Library for the Performing Arts.
 During his lifetime, Hadley's music was immensely popular, and was a regular part of the repertory of America's top orchestras, and was also performed in Europe.
 Many legendary conductors performed his music, including Gustav Mahler, Leopold Stokowski, Serge Koussevitzky, and Karl Muck.
 In recent years his music has been largely neglected, although a few recordings of his music have been issued.
 An enduring aspect of his legacy is Tanglewood, the realization of his dream to create a classical summer music festival.

 The World War II Liberty Ship SS Henry Hadley was named in his honor.

+The National Association for American Composers and Conductors established the Henry Hadley Medal, awarded annually for outstanding contributions to American music.
+The first medal was awarded to Howard Hanson in 1938; the last was given to Morton Gould in 1967.
+Other recipients included Sigmund Spaeth, Mayor Fiorello LaGuardia, Samuel Barber, Leopold Stokowski, Martha Graham and Nadia Boulanger.